Niels Hoegh Bronnum: First term (1913 – 1915)

 The majority of Brønnum's work was done in Numan, Nigeria.
 Upon arrival, he faced adversity with the British administrative power who "only regarded mission work in any positive way to the extent that is acted as a stabilizing factor in the society."
 He was frequently told to move locations, given restrictions on his interactions with the nearby Bachama town, and was denied permission to frequent other towns.
 Seeing as he paid respects to the chief of Numan as soon as he arrived, Brønnum had to rely on forming connections with village chiefs and connecting with the people through his medical skills.

 While on board the Scarborough that was damaged in a flood on his way to Numan, one of Brønnum's assistants suffered a hip injury.
 The townsfolk were shocked at how well the young Nigerian was doing, as hip injuries of that degree often left the townsfolk crippled.
-The assistant's healing drew several of the sick towards Brønnum, and he worked with "different ailments, topical ulcers, infected eyes and broken bones" day in an out.
-When he was granted permission to leave Numan, he visited patients in neighboring towns and villages, learning the Bachama language as he introduced the villagers to Lutheranism.
+The assistant's healing drew several of the sick towards Brønnum, and he worked with "different ailments, topical ulcers, infected eyes and broken bones".

 Another example of his intermingling of evangelistic and medical work is in 1914 when the chief of a nearby village came to Brønnum seeking treatment.
 As Brønnum treated the chief he listened to recantations of the drought that had taken over Benue Valley.
-Brønnum urged them to pray and hosted a prayer session that night and following day, and to everyone's surprise, it rained the following night.
+Brønnum urged them to pray and hosted a prayer session that night and the following day, and to everyone's surprise, it rained the following night.
 The news of this event spread throughout the neighboring villages, but also in Numan where the chief invited Brønnum to preach the gospel.

-Preaching and introducing Lutheranism to the Adamawa people did not prove to be an impossible task, as the Bachama had a similar Lord figure whom they referred to as Homon Pwa.
+Preaching and introducing Lutheranism to the Adamawa people was facilitated by their pre-existing belief systems, which shared some similarities with Christian teachings, as the Bachama had a similar Lord figure whom they referred to as Homon Pwa.
 They believed Homon Pwa was the greatest of all demi-lords and his presence was to be everywhere and in everything.
-The Bachama also believed in an afterlife and that people who did wrong would suffer retribution.
-Brønnum took advantage of this when creating integrating a Christian curriculum.

 After being ordained, Brønnum began more actively preaching to the Bachama people.
 Even though his travel ban was loosened, he still had to inform the colonial administrators every time he planned to leave Numan, and maintaining a diplomatic relationship with them was integral to him being able to do his work.
-Not only was he handling relationships with the colonists, but he was in frequent communication with the Board in Denmark that faced several internal disagreements.
+He managed relationships with colonial authorities and maintained regular communication with the Board in Denmark, which at times faced internal disagreements.